 - tightening and releasing their leg muscles

-It is possible to minimize the risk of developing a blood clot or DVT by avoiding clear risk factors and practicing prevention techniques, such as exercising muscles wherever possible.
+It is possible to minimize the risk of developing a blood clot or DVT by avoiding clear risk factors and practicing prevention techniques, such as exercising the muscles regularly when sitting for extended periods.

-If a person thinks they have had a blood clot in their leg, they should contact a doctor immediately.
+Anyone who suspects that they have had a blood clot in their leg should contact a doctor immediately.